-Identify risks.
-As objective facilitators, risk management professionals serve as consolidators to aggregate and synthesize data that enable people within an organization to make risk-effective decisions.
-The risk identification process is comprised of finding, recognizing and recording risks using a variety of methodologies.
-For example, if a SWOT analysis was utilized to identify obstacles and accelerators to the achievement of organizational goals, the same methodology (and results) can be incorporated into the risk identification process.
-Additional data collection methods that might be useful include stakeholder interviews, focus groups, incident details, claims, surveys, financial statements, document reviews and benchmarking.
-As data are collected, the results can be validated and recorded, capturing both threats and opportunities.
+As objective facilitators, risk management professionals serve as consolidators to aggregate and synthesize data that enable people within an organization to make risk-informed decisions.
+The risk identification process is comprised of finding, recognizing, and recording risks and opportunities using a variety of methodologies.
+For example, if a SWOT analysis was utilized to identify obstacles and accelerators to the achievement of organizational goals, the same methodology can be incorporated into the risk identification process.
+Additional data collection methods that might be useful include stakeholder interviews, focus groups, incident details, claims, surveys, financial statements, document reviews, and benchmarking.
+As data are collected, results are validated and recorded, capturing both threats and opportunities.